A robust approach to sigma point Kalman filtering: Adversarial data generation

 \subsection{Proposal density}

-We construct the proposal density relying on the least favorable state space model in \cite[Section 5]{ROBUST_STATE_SPACE_LEVY_NIKOUKHAH_2013} derived for the linear case.
-More precisely, given the observations $Y_{N}^k$, we can compute $\hat{x}_{t|t}$, $\hat{x}_{t+1}$, $L_t$ and $\theta_t$, with $t\in\tN$, using the prediction resilient filter.
-Then, we linearize the nominal nonlinear model (\ref{nomi_mod}) along the state trajectories estimated by the prediction resilient filter:
+We construct the proposal density relying on the least favorable state space model in \cite[Theorem 4]{URKF} derived for the linear case.
+More precisely, given the observations $Y_{N}^k$, we can compute $\hat{x}_{t|t}$, $\hat{x}_{t+1}$, $L_t$ and $\theta_{t|t}$, with $t\in\tN$, using the robust sigma point Kalman filter outlined in Algorithm \ref{RUKF2}.
+Then, we linearize the nominal nonlinear model (\ref{nomi_mod}) along the estimated state trajectory by the robust sigma point Kalman filter:

-where $A_t$ and $C_t$ are the Jacobian matrices: It is worth noting that, the Jacobian matrices may not exist, since $f$ and $h$ are not necessarily differentiable functions.
-In such cases, the Jacobian can be defined numerically using a simple finite difference method.
-Such approximation is tolerable since the proposal density is merely an approximation of the target one.
-The least favorable model over the time interval $\tN$ corresponding to the ambiguity set about the linearized model (\ref{linearized_model}) and with tolerance sequence $\{c_t,\; t\in\tN\}$ is given by using the result in \cite[Section 5]{ROBUST_STATE_SPACE_LEVY_NIKOUKHAH_2013}:
+where $A_t$ and $C_t$ are the Jacobian matrices: The least favorable model over the time interval $\tN$ corresponding to the ambiguity set about the linearized model (\ref{linearized_model}) and with tolerance sequence $\{c_t,\; t\in\tN\}$ is given by using the result in \cite[Theorem 4]{URKF}: